 - Specify a default password for new users: With this option, every new user has the same password until they sign in and change it.
 Google passwords are kept separate from passwords on your LDAP directory server.
 To use this option, set a default password for new users and then set GCDS to synchronize passwords for new users and then force them to change their password.

 Because the password can sometimes be guessed by other users, this is not generally recommended as a secure option.

-As the Google administrator for Company, you decide that the existing organization hierarchy on the LDAP server should be copied to the Google domain, and identify the organizational units that should be synchronized.
+As the Google administrator for Example Organization, you decide that the existing organization hierarchy on the LDAP server should be copied to the Google Account, and identify the organizational units that should be synchronized.